YAmikep/ixml/README.rst

 Parsing events contain the XML tree context (path), an event and a value: ``(path, event, value)``.

-The tree context is a simplified path format that:
+1. The tree context or path

+It is a simplified path format that:

 - uses dots to define different levels
 - uses namespace prefixes in the tag name instead of the URI
 - ignores default namespaces (handled automatically behind the scene)
 - uses @ for attributes

 Example of paths: